carmtsang/fullstack-test/README.md

 use Cypress for automated testing to test the following:

-- user can post a comment
+- 'no comment' component shows when the post does not have any commets

-- anonymous user appears as name if only a comment is submitted
+- a user can add a comment and their name, the comment will replace the initial 'no comment' section and show when it was posted.

-- no post if there is no comment
+- anonymous user appears as name if only a comment is submitted with newest comment will show on top of older ones in ascending order.

-- time is displayed
+- nothing will post if there is no comment
-- posts are displayed in ascending order with newest post first
+- Posts with no comments will display '0 replies' and not have a 'view replies' button.

-- same tests for 'replies' as well
+- adding a reply will update the number of replies and show the 'view replies' button, after submission the form hides

 ### If your form was given a new type of input field (such as a number field), how reusable are your components?